Jobs at North Country High School-Model Organization of American States (NCHS-MOAS)

-The POI should prepare all press releases to local/regional media before and after the Model, and during the Model should arrange for any press conferences the delegation may wish to hold, as well as preparing information for the daily Model Assembly Newsletter, the MOAS Times.
+- Press Relations: The POI should prepare all press releases to local/regional media before and after the model, and during the model should arrange for any press conferences the delegation may wish to hold, as well as preparing information for the daily Model Assembly Newsletter, the MOAS Times.

-The POI should establish a communications network within the delegation, which can include: creating a distribution list for E-Mail information; searching out the internet for list services to provide relevant information from and about the country represented (and any other sources that may apply to the agenda topics); preparing schedules (in consultation with the Faculty Advisor) for any planned trips and for the Model; provide copies of needed documents and other materials (having requested full access to copying privileges with the appropriate school office).
+- Communications Facilitator: The POI should establish a communications network within the delegation, which can include: creating a distribution list for email information; searching out the internet for list services to provide relevant information from and about the country represented (and any other sources that may apply to the agenda topics); preparing schedules (in consultation with the faculty advisor) for any planned trips and for the model; provide copies of needed documents and other materials (having requested full access to copying privileges with the appropriate school office).

-Depending upon the individual school and the needs of the delegation, the POI can serve as a creative procurer of resources, for example: arranging for food from the food service for the trip to the embassy and/or the Model Assembly; securing supplementary financial support from school or community organizations on campus; organizing fund-raising activities.
+- Resource Procurer: Depending upon the individual school and the needs of the delegation, the POI can serve as a creative procurer of resources, for example: arranging for food from the food service for the trip to the embassy and/or the model assembly; securing supplementary financial support from school or community organizations on campus; organizing fund-raising activities.